-The petitioner is encouraged to submit the revised survey to their ABPTS liaison for review/comment prior to implementation of the practice analysis survey.
+The petitioner is required to submit for approval the revised survey to their ABPTS liaison for review/comment by representatives of ABPTS and ABPTRFE prior to implementation of the practice analysis survey.

 - 6. Conduct, analyze and interpret the results of the practice analysis survey. - (a) Conduct the practice analysis survey